Overview

 Termination

-end of a billing period, you shall be responsible for prompt payment of any earned and unpaid
+of a billing period, you shall be responsible for prompt payment of any earned and unpaid management

-management fees for the portion of the quarter we provided you investment management services prior
+fees for the portion of the quarter we provided you investment management services prior to termination.

-to termination.
-This daily fee is calculated by dividing the number of calendar days in the quarter that our
+This daily fee is calculated by dividing the number of calendar days in the quarter that our agreement was

-agreement was in effect by the number of days in the quarter and applying the quarterly fee rate.
-This
+in effect by the number of days in the quarter and applying the quarterly fee rate.
+This amount, which

-amount, which equals the amount we earned for the partial quarter, shall be invoiced to you or, if
+equals the amount we earned for the partial quarter, shall be invoiced to you or, if established with your

 Pooled Investment Vehicles